aniketbhujad06/Aniketbhujadeds/README.md

+NAME - ANIKET ANIL BHUJAD

+DIV. - CS6

+PRN - 202401080037

+ROLL NO. CS6-87

+SUB - ESSENSIAL OF DATA SCIENCE

-* 📁 Project Repository: Video & PDF Resources
+📁 Project Repository: Video & PDF Resources

 Welcome to this repository!
 It contains a demonstration video and two accompanying PDF documents that explain and support the project content.